-Join Alex Theedom for an in-depth discussion in this video Add the media types, part of RESTful Service with JAX-RS 2.0.
+Join Alex Theedom for an in-depth discussion in this video Add the media types, part of Java EE: RESTful Service with JAX-RS 2.0.

 - [Instructor] Okay, we're back…in our book resource class.…Let's add some producer's annotations…to the get all book method…and let's hit, produce JSON data.…So, we start by annotating the method,…our producers,…and we pass it our media type,…application,…JSON.…And we're gonna annotate…some more of our methods.…The next method we're going to annotate…is going to be our Save Book method.…Now remember,…this method produces…and consumes JSON data.…So, we're gonna annotate it with both…produces and consumes annotations.…

 So again,…we are starting…to annotate…our media type, like so.…And then we're going to consume…our JSON,…like so.…Again, application…JSON.…Now we're going to finish off by…annotating our, Get Book By ISBN method.…This method produces JSON.…So again,…annotating this method…in the same manner as the other ones.…Like so.…